 Physical therapist burnout poses a major problem to clinics, patients, and PTs themselves.
-Learn what causes PT burnout, along with two concrete ways to fight it.
+Learn what causes PT burnout, along with concrete ways to fight it.

 Managing a physiotherapy clinic can feel like walking a tightrope.
 On the one hand, it’s centered around health, wellness, and making patients feel better.
 On the other hand, the ones dealing with those patients are often the first ones to push themselves too far and suffer from physical therapist burnout.

 It’s become a real problem in recent years, especially as healthcare providers have attempted to adapt to the pandemic.
 Physical therapists are dealing with the same pandemic-era stressors as everyone else while also struggling to provide hands-on care without compromising their safety.

 The result shouldn’t be surprising: physical therapists are overworked, tired, and burned out.
 And if that burnout causes a PT to quit, you’ve lost a talented employee.
 Then you need to spend time, energy, and resources to replace them.

 In this article, you’ll learn what physical therapist burnout is actually costing you, the most common causes for burnout, and how to prevent this problem from impacting your clinic.